szemranamszyca/CarND-FindingLanes/report.md

 First, I converted input image to greyscales.
 Then, I called gaussian blur with kernel size = 9.
 Third step was to ran Canny alghoritm to detectd edges, with thresholds between 200 and 300.

-Next, lines were preparations for Hough alghoritm.
-I defined all needed parameters and provide them to Hough alghoritm with image already reduced to my regions of interests.
+Next lines of code are preparations for Hough alghoritm.
+I defined all needed parameters and provide them to Hough alghoritm with image already reduced to my region of interests.
 This region was a trianagle (its vertices were defined at the beginning, based on image dimension).

 On the output I get numpy array with detected lines, which I tried to extrapolated (**Step 5.**) I made a new helper function called: